jschaub30/viz_workload/scripts/available-measurements.md

 4. Detail GPU memory utilization (heatmap)

 #How to enable measurements
-Only 'sys-summary' is enabled by default
-To enable more measurements in your script, export the MEASUREMENTS variable
+Only 'sys-summary' is enabled by default.
+To enable more measurements in your script, export the MEASUREMENTS variable as shown below.

 Examples:
 ```